Best Vegas bachelor party ideas

-At the Palms Casino Resort, outlandish enclaves are just an elevator ride away, including MTV Cribs-style “man caves” where the bedrooms and living spaces are supplemented by private pools, oversized TVs and more.
+At the Palms Casino Resort, outlandish enclaves are just an elevator ride away, including MTV Cribs-style suites where the bedrooms and living spaces are supplemented by private pools, personal bowling alleys and even your own basketball court.
 Inside the Hardwood Suite, you can live out NBA fantasies on a half basketball court complete with locker room, scoreboard and entertainment screen.
 Not much of a baller?
 Consider the Kingpin Suite with its two bowling alleys or the 6,500-square-foot Sky Suite, where a pool leans out over the edge of the building and a team of butlers tends to your every need.
 Of course, rolling like a rock star doesn’t come cheap.
 But this is Las Vegas.
 Go ahead and live a little.

 If you’ve ever harbored a Top Gun fantasy, well, grab your aviators, Maverick.
 Sky Combat Ace is the closest most of us will ever come to feeling the rush of a fighter pilot dancing through the skies.
 Book the Top Gun package, then get behind the controls and, with the aid of an instructor, undertake aerobatic maneuvers like torque rolls, tail spins and the hammerhead stall (that’s the one where the plane points up, stalls and drops backwards toward the earth).
 But don’t stop there: Sky Combat also offers air combat experiences, where you can ride along or pilot during simulated aerial dogfights and low level bombing runs.